The Judas Contract, by Marv Wolfman and George Perez, is the most famous story arc of the Teen Titans franchise.

 - See also the Military Maverick entry for Wintergreen, who was in the military at the time of his own incident.

 - Secret Identity: Exploited by Slade Wilson in court.
 He openly admits that he was Deathstroke once, but that he wasn't the same Deathstroke the Titans fought, and the "second" Deathstroke had taken his secret identity and costume.

-- Selective Obliviousness: Changeling will always believe that Terra was a Reverse Mole or that she was being controlled by Slade, despite all the evidence of the contrary, including Terra's own explicit remarks.
+- Changeling will always believe that Terra was a mole or that she was being controlled by Slade, despite all the evidence of the contrary, including Terra's own explicit remarks.

 - Cyborg, on the other hand, is not so naive.
 When they're all captured and Deathstroke announces that Terra aided him, he believes it immediately: now it all fell into place.

 - Spotting the Thread: When he meets Terra, Beast Boy questions how the royals of Markovia could be held hostage and no one would know about it, as she claims her reason for being blackmailed into terrorism.
 Terra dodges his questions by saying she was captured and drugged.
 Unfortunately, Beast Boy should have followed that line of thinking especially when the Titans meet her brother.

 - Super Window Jump: Deathstroke made one on Dick Grayson's apartment, to make the reveal that he knows his secret identity much more dramatic.

 - Surveillance as the Plot Demands: Exaggerated.
 Deathstroke watches the Titans though the camera in Terra's lens, and in turn, he's being watched by Adeline.